sahib/brig/docs/tutorial/gateway.rst

     This will also print helpful diagnostics if something might be wrong.

-The gateway can be stopped anytime with the following command.
-It tries to still serve all open requests, so that no connections are dropped:
+The gateway can be stopped anytime with the following command:

 .. code-block:: bash